> to Japanese Pages1. Summary

 Operational Notifications Exception Design (ONED) for Web Applications by DevOps

-> to Japanese Pages
+> to Japanese Pages1.
+Abstract

-With recent intensification of speed competition of IT service development, in this post I will explain the new exception design (ONED) approach of the Web application based on DevOps aiming at improving the improvement cycle of development speed, quality and opportunity loss rate.
+With recent intensification of speed competition of IT service development, in this post I will explain the new exception design (ONED) approach of the Web application based on DevOps aiming at improving the improvement cycle of development speed, quality and opportunity loss rate.2.
+Representation specific to ONED

-# ONED Define “Operational Notifications Exception Design” as ONED. # Event Exception Class Define event-based exception classes such as SyntaxException and ArgumentException as event exception classes. # Exception Trigger Define throw syntax of exception as exception trigger. # Exception Instance If only an instance of an exception class, define it as an exception instance. # Exception Captor Define catch, rescue, except syntax of exception as exception captor.
+# ONED Define “Operational Notifications Exception Design” as ONED. # Event Exception Class Define event-based exception classes such as SyntaxException and ArgumentException as event exception classes. # Exception Trigger Define throw syntax of exception as exception trigger. # Exception Instance If only an instance of an exception class, define it as an exception instance. # Exception Captor Define catch, rescue, except syntax of exception as exception captor.3.
+Scope of this Article

 The scope of this article is listed below.

-• Since this article is intended to explain the concept of ONED, it does not mention the exception mechanism.
+- Since this article is intended to explain the concept of ONED, it does not mention the exception mechanism.

-• To avoid misunderstanding, this article is limited for web applications.
+- To avoid misunderstanding, this article is limited for web applications.

-• This article excludes general purpose libraries, general purpose tools and local applications from subjects.
+- This article excludes general purpose libraries, general purpose tools and local applications from subjects.

-• Because the syntax may differ depending on the development language, you should replace it as appropriate as your development language.
+- Because the syntax may differ depending on the development language, you should replace it as appropriate as your development language.

-• This article does not mention Checked Exception or Unchecked Exception.
+- This article does not mention Checked Exception or Unchecked Exception.

-• In this article, I write only the main points because I do not intend to write 8 pages as in academic papers.
+- In this article, I write only the main points because I do not intend to write 8 pages as in academic papers.

-• We all want to think about the meaning of the word of Exception occasionally, but let's give it up as each language specification.
+- We all want to think about the meaning of the word of Exception occasionally, but let's give it up as each language specification.

 4. Introduction

 What are the functional requirements you will undertake at the beginning of the web application implementation?
 I will undertake exception design and the implementation.
 This is because projects whose exception design and implementation are delayed will be forced to refactor all source code in the latter part of the implementation and will have an adverse effect on everything.
 If exception design and implementation are completed, I can think that 50% of Web application implementation was completed.
 Therefore, the most important reason is to raise improvement cycle of development speed, quality and opportunity loss.
 This is because it is indispensable to improve development speed and quality control in order to survive in the market as the competition of development speed of IT services in recent years intensifies.
 In recent years, the concept of various service development has spread from marketing methods such as Scrum development, DevOps, Growth Hack/Marketing, Lean Development, and DCPA (Not PDCA) to management methods.
 The common thing to these is the objective of promoting service growth and improvement cycle.
 Optimization of exception design is also an important factor that can contribute to these improvements if these are the objectives.
 So, what should we do with exception design for these purposes?
 In this post, I would like to touch on this theme from ONED's approach.
 By the way, when I lecture exception design to members, I often receive a question from members.
 “I don't know the difference between Exception and Error.”
 This is a very important question in exception design.
 For this question, see the previous article: Exception and Error.
-The most important point in exception design is that you can properly organize errors and exceptions within yourself.
+The most important point in exception design is that you can properly organize errors and exceptions within yourself.5.
+Recommendation

 5-1.
 Elements of Exception Class